buildbuddy-io/buildbuddy/docs/workflows-setup.md

 Click **Workflows** in the BuildBuddy app and select a repo to be linked to BuildBuddy.

-Then, if you start pushing commits to your repo, BuildBuddy will run `bazel test //...` whenever a branch is pushed to your repo.
+Then, BuildBuddy will run `bazel test //...` whenever a commit is pushed to your repo.
 It reports the status of the test as well as BuildBuddy links to GitHub, which you can see on the repo's home page or in pull request branches.

 ## Configuring your workflow